Miami Dolphins Odds

 For the Jets to have bets on them come up as winners, they either have to be victorious outright, or they have to lose by 3 points or fewer.

 What is the Dolphins totals (over/under) line?

-It’s not as easy as it sounds, obviously, but if you put in enough time with your research, compare the various facets of each team’s game and check on the player injury news, weather reports, historical and current trends and other piece of information, you’ll definitely be on the right track to winning some bets.
+It’s not as easy as it sounds, obviously, but if you put in enough time with your research, compare the various facets of each team’s game and check on the player injury news, weather reports, historical and current trends and other pieces of information, you’ll be on the right track to winning some bets.